marcotoronto/rdm-test/content/06-6_Ethics_Legal.md

 ### Risk of Re-identification

+No matter what de-identification methods you choose to use, there is always a chance that someone could re-identify the data by using other sources of information or advanced technology.
+Therefore, researchers need to be aware of these risks and manage them accordingly.

 #### Example: Anonymization

-Data anonymization is not a perfect or permanent solution, as with all de-identification methods.
-It may still be possible to re-identify individuals through indirect identifiers and/or links to related datasets.
+<p style="margin-top:10px"></p>

-For example, consider this dataset that contains some identifiers:
+Consider this dataset that contains some identifiers:

 |Name|Address|Postal code|Year of birth|Gender|Occupation|Salary|
 |-|-|-|-|-|-|-|